ivy-llc/ivy/docs/compiler/transpiler.rst

    not be correctly transpiled.
 4. **Array format between frameworks**: As the compiler outputs a 1-to-1 mapping of the compiled function, the format of the tensors is preserved when transpiling from a framework to another.
-This means that if you transpile a convolutional block from PyTorch (which uses ``N, C, H, W``) to TensorFlow (which uses ``N, H, W, C``), you'll need to include a permute statement for the inference to be correct.
+As an example, if you transpile a convolutional block from PyTorch (which uses ``N, C, H, W``) to TensorFlow (which uses ``N, H, W, C``) and want to use it as part of a bigger (TensorFlow) model, you'll need to include a permute statement for the inference to be correct.

 Keep in mind that the transpiler uses the graph compiler under the hood, so the `sharp bits of the compiler <https://lets-unify.ai/ivy/compiler/compiler.html#sharp-bits>`_